 Lac La Biche Lake has been sampled by Lac La Biche County consistently every year since 2006.
-Due to the differences in water quality, shoreline morphology and depth, LLB Lake is sampled as two separate Basins and results are reported separately.
-LLB Lake East Basin sampling program for 2017 was completed as follows:
+Due to the differences in water quality, shoreline morphology and depth, LLB Lake is sampled as two separate Basins which are reported separately.
+LLB Lake West Basin sampling program for 2017 was completed as follows:

-- a) Secchi Depths were measured on March 7, July 6, July 20, August 8, and August 22, 2017; - b) Lake profiles of the East Basin were recorded to a maximum depth of 19.5 m using a multi-probe on March 7, July 6, July 20, August 8, and August 22, 2017; - c) Composite samples from the East Basin were collected on July 6, July 20, August 8, and August 22, 2017.
-The composite samples were analyzed for nutrients, metals and basic water chemistry parameters by ALS laboratories; - Kemmerer water samples were collected on July 3 and August 22, 2017 at depths of 3, 6, and 9 m.
-These Kemmerer samples were analyzed for nutrients, metals and basic water chemistry parameters by ALS laboratories. - e) Inflow and outflow samples were collected on June 30 and July 30, 2017 and were analyzed for nutrients, metals and basic water chemistry parameters. - f) Monitoring of fecal coliform and Escherichia coliform (E. coli) bacteria was conducted at popular swimming locations through a partnership between Lac La Biche County and Alberta Health Services.
-The beach locations sampled during 2017 in the East Basin were Golden Sands and McArthur Place.
-These beaches were sampled on July 18 and August 22, 2017.
-Microbiological samples were submitted and analyzed by ProvLab of Alberta Heath Services.
+- a) Secchi Depths were measured on March 7, June 30, July 13, August 01, and August 21, 2017; - b) Composite samples from the West Basin were collected on June 30, July 13, August 1, and August 21, 2017.
+Lake water samples were analyzed for nutrients, metals and basic water chemistry parameters by ALS laboratories; - c) Kemmerer water samples were collected on July 3, 2017 from depths of 3, 6, 9, 12, 15, and 18 m; and on August 28, 2017 from depths of 3, 6, 9, 12, 15, 18, and 21 m.
+These samples were analyzed for nutrients, metals and basic water chemistry parameters by ALS laboratories; - d) Inflow and outflow samples were collected on May 30, June 30, July 24, and August 17, 2017; and were analyzed for nutrients, metals and basic water chemistry parameters; - e) Lake profiles were recorded to a maximum depth of 19.5 m using a multi-probe on March 7, June 30, July 13, August 01, and August 21, 2017; - f) Monitoring of fecal coliform and Escherichia coliform (E. coli) bacteria was conducted at popular swimming locations through partnership of County and Alberta Health Services.
+The beach locations sampled during 2017 in the West Basin were Bayview Beach, Plamondon White Sands Beach, and McGrane Beach.
+Microbiological samples were submitted to PROVLAB of Alberta Health.